zkmkarlsruhe/LanguageIdentifier/README.md

 ![screenshot](media/screenshot.png)

-Identification of chosen languages from 5s long audio snippets
+Identification of chosen languages from a live audio stream

 This code base has been developed by [ZKM | Hertz-Lab](https://zkm.de/en/about-the-zkm/organization/hertz-lab) as part of the project [»The Intelligent Museum«](#the-intelligent-museum).

-Please raise issues, ask questions, throw in ideas or submit code, as this repository is intended to be an open platform to collaboratively improve langugae identification.
+Please raise issues, ask questions, throw in ideas or submit code, as this repository is intended to be an open platform to collaboratively improve language identification.

 Copyright (c) 2021 ZKM | Karlsruhe.
 Copyright (c) 2021 Paul Bethge.